markanderstam/clearkey-server/README.md

 ## Get Content Key
 This API is typically used by the SYE Ingress in order to get encryption keys for a channel.

-It is possible to request keys for one or many crypto periods (two in the example below)
+It is possible to request keys for one or many crypto periods (two in the example below).

-It is possible to request keys for one or many track types (two in the example below)
+It is possible to request keys for one or many track types (two in the example below).

+get\_content\_key is guaranteed to always return the same kid and key for a specific combination of contentId, cryptoPeriod and track type.

 ### Request